 Kay then turned the conversation towards something she clearly felt strongly about: marriage as the final social barrier between ‘respectable’ and ‘less respectable’ clans.

 In my visits to Oman, I have been surprised over how diverse it seemed to be.
 Of course, it was not as diverse as my own country.
-But, even without counting the foreign workers, it was more diverse than I expected for a Gulf state.
-Knowing the clan social structure of Arabs, I wondered how far the apparent Omani egalitarianism extended, and how recent it was.
+But, even without counting the foreign workers, it was more diverse than I expected.
+Knowing the clan social structure of Arabs, I wondered how far Omani egalitarianism extended, and whether it was recent.

-I knew there is some discrimination.
-For instance, it makes a difference whether you send a South Asian or a Brit to meet an official.
+I knew it did not extend everywhere.
+For instance, there are different outcomes when you send a South Asian or a Brit to see an official.
 But between Omanis themselves, was there a hierarchy, and how much inequality does it really translate to?

 When Kay decides to express her thoughts, there’s a lot of it.
 And that was how I learned about Omani social structures.